-Q3 CY2020 Saturday ridership declined to 41-47% of Q3 CY2019 ridership by time period.
-Largest declines were in early AM, PM peak, evening, and late evening (to 53, 53, 52, and 51% respectively) and slightest declines were for the AM peak, midday (9 am to 3 pm) and Owl periods ridership which declined to 55-57% in Q3 CY 2020 compared to Q3 CY2019 (pre-COVID).
-The most recovered time periods as of Q3 CY2024 are the early AM, evening, late evening and especially the overnight Owl periods which showed recovery rates of 92%, 90%, 96% and 99% respectively, suggesting more riders reliant on transit continue to use services during these time periods.
-Other Saturday time periods during the day have recovered to between 84% and 88%, the lowest being the AM peak at 84%.
-This suggests a loss of leisure trips in the early years of the pandemic but still a greater reliance on transit for job access.
-The AM peak work travel does not seem to have returned as much as midday through evening and even early AM ridership, so telecommuting may even be impacting some Saturday jobs.
+Q4 CY2020 Saturday ridership declined to 51-61% of Q4 CY2019 ridership by time period.
+Largest declines were in early AM, evening, and late evening, and Owl (to 54%, 52%, 51%, and 51% respectively) and slightest declines were for the AM peak, midday (9 am to 3 pm), and PM peak periods which declined to 56-61% in Q4 CY 2020 compared to Q4 CY2019 (pre-COVID).
+The most recovered time periods as of Q4 CY2024 are the early AM, evening, late evening and especially the overnight Owl periods which showed recovery rates of 94%, 96%, 104% and 106% respectively, suggesting more riders reliant on transit continue to use services during these time periods.
+Other Saturday time periods during the day have recovered to between 88% and 92%, the lowest being the AM peak at 88%.
+This suggests a loss of both transit dependent and leisure trips in Q4 CY 2020.
+The AM peak work travel does not seem to have returned as much as midday and PM peak, though evening and even early AM ridership and especially late evening and Owl (both fully recovered) have recovered the most on Saturday.

-Chart 15: Saturday Ridership by Time Period - Q3 CY2019 - Q3 CY2024
+Chart 15: Saturday Ridership Recovery by Time Period - Q4 CY2019-Q4 CY2024

-Sunday ridership was the most resilient of all day types in Q3 CY2020, with the late evening showing the largest drop to 54% of Q3 CY2019 pre-COVID ridership.
-Evening and PM peak also showed large drops (to 55% and 56% respectively).
-The smallest declines were for the early AM, AM peak, midday, and overnight Owl periods (to 62%,

-59%, 58%, and 61% respectively), suggesting riders in these time periods were more reliant on transit for essential trips to jobs and services.
-By Q3 CY2024, the largest ridership recovery on Sunday was during the early AM at 115%, similar to the result for this time period in Q2 CY2024.
-Next best recoveries were for the overnight Owl (102%) and AM peak (98%).
-Other time periods all showed recovery of between 94% and 95% compared to Q3 CY2019 levels.
+Sunday ridership was the most resilient of all day types in Q4 CY2020.
+Late evenings showed the largest drop to 55% of Q4 CY2019 pre-COVID ridership.
+PM peak, evening, late evening, and Owl periods showed large drops (to 62% 56%, and 63% respectively).
+The smallest declines were for the early AM, AM peak, and midday periods (to 68%, 67%, and 68% respectively), suggesting riders in these time periods were more reliant on transit for essential trips to jobs and services as well as Sunday morning religious services.
+By Q4 CY2024, the largest ridership recovery on Sunday was during the early AM at 119%, similar to the result for this time period in Q3 CY2024 at 115%.
+Next best recoveries were for the overnight Owl (111%) and late evening (106%).
+Other time periods all showed recovery of between 102% and 104% compared to Q4 CY2019 levels.
 These overall results suggest the highest transit dependance on Metro buses may exist across all time periods on Sundays compared to Saturdays and weekdays.